Home / packaging / supplies / stickers

 The benefits of packaging stickers include cost control, design flexibility, operational speed, and surface-level communication without modifying base packaging.

-• Surface compatibility: Adheres to multiple substrates such as paperboard, glass, plastic, and metal.
-Examples include jars, bottles, mailers, and tins.
+• Surface compatibility: Packaging stickers adhere to paperboard, glass, plastic, and metal surfaces, making them suitable for cartons, bottles, jars, mailers, and tins.

 What are the Uses of Packaging Stickers?